drmrgd/mocha_torrent_tools/README.md

 - <b>genemed_compare.pl</b>: Starting with either the XLS or a CSV derived from the XLS report, compare GeneMed output from different versions of the Torrent Variant Caller.

+- <b>mocha_mirror.pl</b>: Script to mirror processed Ion Torrent report data to an external harddrive.
+The program will store as many runs as can fit on the drive by assessing the du of the drive and pushing the newest runs onto the stack.
+This will, of course, remove older runs that won't fit.

 - <b>vcfExtractor.pl</b>: A program to extract data from VCF files generated from the TS v4.0.
 Can either extract the whole dataset or a specific variant by position, and print out a simplified variant call listing.